 By Peola Hicks

 I am a goal-oriented person.
 At the beginning of each year I think about what I want to accomplish.
-This is primarily ministry-related, but it applies to my personal life as well.
 Once I have established an objective, I try to visualize what it would look like.
 This is the best way to keep myself motivated and striving to reach a desired end.
 If I cannot see it, I might allow the difficulties of day-to-day tasks to overshadow my dreams.

 Proverbs 29:18 helps us grasp the importance of vision.
-It says that without a vision the people perish.
+It says that without vision the people perish.
 Jesus was a visionary.
-He was able to paint a picture of what could happen when people were in unity with one another.
+He was able to paint a picture of what could happen when people united.
 Everywhere he went, he inspired the imaginations of people such that they went without food to hear him tell about a God who loved them personally.
 Jesus once explained a phenomenon called the “Kingdom of God” and said it was like a mustard seed growing so big that it shelters birds in its branches.

 What Jesus envisioned was so valuable that he encouraged children to come to it, the poor in spirit to seek it and the rich to be willing to let go of everything they owned to enter into it.
 What an ability he had to create a vision that could motivate others to join.